OCGModel/OCGModel/int4osemosys/README.md

 	- Tell windows where to find GLPK, by adding the path the system path variables.
 	Be aware to use the version corresponding to your system type, i.e. "C:\glpk-4.**XX**\w32" for 32-Bit system or "C:\glpk-4.**XX**\w64" for 64-Bit system.

-	Test your isntallation by running the following line at the terminal:
+	Test your installation by running the following line at the terminal:

 		$ glpsol --version